Chair Yoga Poses

 Increases Muscle Tone and Strength

-Despite being supported by a chair, the pose requires you to work your arms, legs, back, and core muscles.
-This is helpful in:
+Even with a chair supporting you, pose requires you to work your arms, legs, back, and core muscles.
+This helps in:

 • Develop your functional strength.